AxisAIOrg/Axis_Task_Gen/README.md

 ## Notes / Dependencies

 * Common Python deps: `openai`, `trimesh`, and others depending on your simulation backend
-* For asset processing, additional tools may be needed (e.g., `urdf2mjcf` for URDF conversion)
+* For asset processing, additional tools may be needed, e.g., `urdf2mjcf` for URDF conversion.
 * If you see auth/provider issues, check:
   * `taskgen/model_api.py`
   * Your env vars (`MODEL_*`, `OPENAI_*`, `DEEPSEEK_*`)